Krishna-Prasath-S/NLP-Web-Application/README.md

 ---

+## Features
-## FeaturesText Summarization: Automatically condenses long pieces of text into shorter summaries while allowing you to set a desired word limit.
+Text Summarization: Automatically condenses long pieces of text into shorter summaries while allowing you to set a desired word limit.
 Named Entity Recognition (NER): Identifies key entities such as names, dates, and organizations in your text and presents them visually.
 Sentiment Analysis: Tells you whether the text you've entered is positive, negative, or neutral.
 Question Answering: Allows you to ask specific questions, and the app will find precise answers from a given block of text.